Skip to Content

 • 18″ baskets – 9 to 10 plants

-When transplanting, use high quality commercial or homemade grade potting soil to fill your hanging baskets.
-We add in 1/2 cup of worm castings to all of our hanging basket soil to help promote slow, strong growth.
+When transplanting into your baskets, use high quality commercial or homemade grade potting soil to fill your hanging baskets.
+We add in 1/2 cup of worm castings to our hanging basket soil when planting to help promote slow, strong growth.
 They truly are our secret weapon!
+Affiliate Link: 100% All Natural Worm Castings

-Growing Your Baskets Early – Hanging Baskets From Seed
+Get Your Baskets Outside Early – How To Plant & Grow Hanging Baskets From Seed

 Liquid fertilizers feed both through the foliage and roots of plants.
 This double dose really helps plants grow strong and bloom even stronger.

-So get those seeds in hand, and get ready to grow your own stunning hanging baskets from seed this year!
+Here is to growing your own hanging baskets this year from seed – and saving big money in the process!
 Happy Gardening – Jim and Mary.

 As always, feel free to email us at thefarm@owgarden.com with comments, questions, or to simply say hello!
 You can sign up for our free email list in the subscribe now box in the middle of this article.
 Follow us on Facebook here : OWG Facebook.
 This article may contain affiliate links.